Home

 When Mary Leonard married George five years later, in 1884, she thus became a stepmother to his children, and considered them as her own.

-She and George went on to have several more children, including Jessie W. Potter and Logan Potter.
+She and George went on to bear two more children, Jessie W. Potter and Logan Potter.
 They resided in Ohiopyle.

 After the war, in 1889, George was awarded a military pension of $4 a month for the maladies he contracted in the Army.
 In 1904, his payments were increased to $12 a month, and then by 1907 were up to $15 monthly.
 He suffered from his wartime illnesses, but rarely used a doctor.
 He once wrote: